Chart Color Schemes

 Infrastructure

-Giralang has limited levels of nearby infrastructure activity, ranking in the 17thth percentile nationally
+Giralang has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified ten projects likely affecting the region.
-Notable initiatives include Kaleen Local Centre Enhancements, Kaleen Aged Care Precinct - Bullecourt Village Expansion (commencing 2021), Mona Tait Gardens Upgrades (scheduled for completion in late 2022), Kaleen Community Hub & Mixed-Use Precinct (planned start: July 2023), and the Kaleen Environmental Restoration Project.
-The following list details projects most relevant to the area.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified nine projects that could affect this region.
+Notable ones are Kaleen Local Centre Enhancements, Kaleen Aged Care Precinct - Bullecourt Village Expansion and Mona Tait Gardens Upgrades, Kaleen Environmental Restoration Project, and Kenny New Suburb Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.